-Even if the number of validators increased by order of magnitude, the total net worth of the validators would still be a tiny fraction of the $6.8T in transactions processed by Visa, Inc. every year.
+Even if the number of validators increased by order of magnitude, the total net worth would still be a tiny fraction of the $6.8T in transactions processed by Visa, Inc. every year.
 This disparity introduces a strong incentive for bribery.

 Second, validators must post their physical address publicly, which opens the potential for intimidation or physical threats.
-A terrorist organization or rogue state can mount an attack on a large-scale financial system by controlling half of these validators.
+A terrorist organization or rogue state can attack a large-scale financial system by controlling half of these validators.

-Let’s take an example of a reputational rating mechanism within Ecommerce/Multi-seller platforms.
-In the beginning, all sellers are subjugated to rules of the platform and feedback from buyers.
+Let’s take an exaLet'sof a reputational rating mechanism within Ecommerce/Multi-seller platforms.
+In the beginning, all sellers are subjugated to platform rules and buyers' feedback.

 A seller with a 100% positive feedback score earns buyers’ trust, which affects the trust and reputation of the platform.
-Sellers with low feedback ratings, however, receive warnings and fewer seller privileges.
-Sellers receiving consistently low positive feedback scores are de-platformed, leaving the reputable sellers with high positive feedback to continue selling on the platform.
+However, sellers with low feedback ratings receive warnings and fewer seller privileges.
+Sellers receiving consistently low positive feedback scores are de-platformed, leaving reputable sellers with high positive feedback to continue selling on the platform.

-Just as reputation is critical on such platforms, reputation for verifying is also critical in PoA.
+Just as reputation is critical on such platforms, reputation for verifying is also essential in PoA.

-Unfortunately, these things are not exact science and need to be evaluated by humans.
+Unfortunately, these things are not exact science and must be evaluated by humans.

 The benefits of Proof of Reputation are:

-- difficulty to become a validator: a candidate must be willing to invest money and put his reputation at stake.
-A tough process reduces the risks of selecting questionable validators and incentivize a long-term commitment.
+Difficulty in becoming a validator: a candidate must be willing to invest money and put his reputation at stake.
+An arduous process reduces the risks of selecting questionable validators and incentivizes a long-term commitment.

-In PoR, everyone knows who is operating the network and where the nodes in the network are running (which country).
+In PoR, everyone knows who is operating the network and where the nodes in the network are running (in which country).
 A company can then decide whether they trust the companies running the nodes and, therefore, whether they trust the network.

-If they do trust it, they are much more likely to run a business process on it.
+If they trust it, they are much more likely to run a business process.
 We feel this could open the door to new ways that businesses work together using a public blockchain.